David Walker and DJ - Founders

 Campaign against the shocking treatment that occurs due to bad farming practices

-Offer the public the opportunity to engage and learn about animals through their stories and sanctuary open days
+Offer the public the opportunity to engage and learn about animals through their stories, sanctuary open days, and educational tours

 How Olsen Animal Trust helps

-Funding support for Pig Paradise, a new facility for rescued pigs
+Funding support for the Pig Barn and Woodland project, a new facility for rescued pigs

 Project Images - hover over for details